This post contains affiliate links. Please see our disclosure policy.

 Easy Multigrain Sourdough Recipe

 Filled to the brim with grainy goodness, this easy multigrain sourdough recipe is everything you want in grainy bread.
-It's totally customisable so you can add the seeds and grains you love to eat.
+It's totally customizable so you can add the seeds and grains you love to eat.

-Fermentation Time 22 hrs
+Fermentation Time: 22 hours

-Servings 1 Loaf
+Servings: 1 Loaf

 Equipment